-At the end of 2005, China adopted new direct selling and anti-pyramiding regulations that are restrictive and contain various limitations, including a restriction on the ability to pay multi-level compensation to independent members.
-We are not conducting direct selling in China.
-Rather, consumers and members purchase our products via our Hong Kong-based website or our e-commerce retail platform in China.
+At the end of 2005, China adopted new direct selling and anti-pyramiding regulations that are restrictive and contain various limitations, including a restriction on the ability to pay multi-level compensation to independent members and engage in certain member recruitment activities.
 The regulatory environment in China is complex, and our operations in China can receive regulatory and media attention.

 The Chinese government scrutinizes activities of direct selling companies.
 Our business continues to be subject to regulations and examinations by municipal and provincial level regulators.
 At times, actions by government regulators have impacted our members' activities in certain locations, and have resulted in a few cases of enforcement actions.
 In each of these cases, we helped our members with their defense in the legality of their conduct.
-So far, no material changes to our business model have been required.
-We expect to receive continued guidance and direction as we work with regulators to address our business model and any changes that need to be made to comply with the direct selling regulations.
+We expect that our business model will continue to evolve, as we work with our professional advisors and regulators to make any changes that need to be made to comply with the direct selling and other regulations.